 Plastics have a place in subsea technology too

 Note: there are two types of acetal – copolymer and homopolymer.
 Delrin is a brand name for a specific acetal homopolymer.
-You can read more about the difference between Acetal and Delrin in our LinkedIn blog here.
+You can read more about the difference between Acetal and Delrin in our recent blog.

-How can I ensure a marine housing will be watertight?
+How to ensure an underwater housing will be watertight

 If you’re designing a system that will be housed in some kind of enclosure, any underwater housing must of course be watertight.
 It’s not just the material choice that’s relevant – getting the design right is imperative.